dalenewman/Cfg-NET/README.md

 The above code models a collection of servers.
 It indicates that each server has a required, and unique `name`.

-To load *BackupManager.xml" into your model, use code like this:
+To load *BackupManager.xml* into your model, use code like this:

 <pre class="prettyprint" lang="cs">
 var cfg = new Cfg();